monopole/snt/review/services.md

 Their cluster IP and port change as they come and go, but their k8s _labels_ stay the same.
-To reliably contact them, one must _select them by label_.
+To reliably contact them, one must select them by label.

 In k8s, the thing that does this is called a [Service].
-A k8s service is a pod label selector with a _fixed_ IP and port.
+A k8s service is a _pod label selector with a fixed cluster IP and port_.

 [Service]: https://kubernetes.io/docs/concepts/services-networking/service